Janny221199/IT-Cheat-Sheets/Cloud/SAAS Stack.md

 - for local / staging: allow all IPs `0.0.0.0/0`
 - for production: TODO: enable Peering or Private Endpoint

+# Twilio
+- create Message Service for sending sms with an alphanumeric sender (create message service with alpha sender for staging, production and local)

 # Deploy Services
 - deploy in that order and wait for some services. e.g. wait until discovery, config, zipkin and rabbitmq are up and running